 Fresh fruits and vegetables provide carbohydrates, vitamins and anti oxidants.
 Herbs and spices also provide anti oxidants to combat cellular inflammation which can be associated with decreased fertility.
 Organic produce has been shown to be higher in antioxidants.

 Eat plenty of fresh fruits and vegetables (you can’t really have too many!) which have been grown locally.

 Good oils are those that are pressed at low temperature, free of chemical solvents, from whole plant foods (coconuts, nuts, seeds, avocado, olives) and found in wild, deep sea, short-lived fish.
 Healthy fats combat cellular inflammation, and improve hormonal sensitivity.
 Include these in your cooking, or add to salads or vegetables.

 High quality dairy – if you tolerate dairy products include a daily serve of full fat dairy such as live culture plain yogurt and kefir, and high quality artisan (naturally fermented) organic cheese – as these are associated with increased fertility.

 Vitamins and Minerals – good quality fresh food is always the best source of nutrients.

-However the Nurses’ Health Study found that women who took a multivitamin mineral supplement at least six days a week had superior fertility.
+However the Nurses’ Health Study found that women who took a multivitamin mineral supplement at least six days a week had superior pregnancy rates.

 We recommend a general pre-conception supplement such as MyGen Health “Fertility Formula”, Bioceuticals “In Natal” or Blackmores “Conceive Well”.

 Eat organic where possible.
 Its not as difficult or as expensive as you might think.
 Free deliveries of boxes of organic produce in season to many locations make it doable.